KonomiAI/Chronicle/docs/design/custom-form.md

 Forms are created by tenants and used within the tenancy.
 The shape of the forms are governed by the template schema.
 All forms must pass a schema test before responses can be made to the form.

-The form shape is sanctioned by the template schema and
+The form shape is sanctioned by the template schema, upon saving a form, a new json schema will be generated to validate form responses.

 ### Responses